 - (1) If the Department initially determines the requirements of Reg.
-35.1406(A) are met, it shall prepare a draft permit that: - (a) Contains such conditions as the Department may prescribe, to prevent, control, or abate air pollution; - (b) Contains conditions as are necessary to comply with this Regulation; - (c) Addresses all air contaminant emissions and all air contaminant-emitting equipment at the stationary source except air contaminants or equipment specifically exempt or as specifically provided for in Reg.
+35.1406(A) are met, it shall prepare a draft permit that: - (b) Contains conditions as are necessary to comply with this Regulation; - (c) Addresses all air contaminant emissions and all air contaminant-emitting equipment at the stationary source except air contaminants or equipment specifically exempt or as specifically provided for in Reg.
 35.1406(B)(1)(d); and - (d) Establishes BACT-permitted emission rates, emissions limitations or other enforceable conditions for GHG emissions pursuant to Chapter 15 of this Regulation, if applicable.
 Draft permits for facilities not subject to a BACT determination in regard to GHG emissions pursuant to the provisions at Chapter 15 of this Regulation shall not contain permitted emission rates, emissions limitations or other enforceable conditions related to GHG emissions.
 However, the applicant may request that the Department include permitted emission rates, emissions limitations or other enforceable conditions related to GHG emissions in the draft permit to set enforceable limits for the purpose of establishing synthetic minor status.